edespong/licence-check/README.md

 # License Inspector

-License Inspector finds all dependencies for .NET solutions, detects their licenses and generates a report with violations based on rules given by the user.
+License Inspector finds all dependencies for .NET solutions or JavaScript projects, detects their licenses and generates a report with violations based on rules given by the user.